-Chemical Cleaning: Use a chemical cleaner if the cooling system shows rust and scale collecting on the engine water jacket, or in the heat exchanger.
+Chemical Cleaning: Thoroughly clean the cooling system if rust and scale have collected on the engine water jacket, or in the heat exchanger.
 Rust and scale slow down heat absorption and can block the coolant flow.
 Use a good cleaning compound and follow the supplier's instructions.